j-a-n/lovelace-wallpanel/docs/media-sources.md

 ## Immich API
-Images and videos can be loaded from an Immich server, for which wallpanel accesses the [Immich API](https://immich.app/docs/api/).
+Images and videos can be loaded from an Immich server, for which WallPanel accesses the [Immich API](https://immich.app/docs/api/).

 ### Immich server CORS
-You must configure the Immich server so that it accepts API calls from external domains (CORS).
+Wallpanel sends direct requests to the Immich server via the browser, which enforces CORS (Cross-Origin Resource Sharing) as a security measure.
+Unfortunately, the Immich server does not support CORS configuration, and [there are currently no plans to implement this](https://github.com/immich-app/immich/discussions/19175).

-Depending on your web server, the configuration will be different.
+To work around this limitation, you'll need to set up a reverse proxy.
+The specific configuration will vary depending on the reverse proxy you choose to use.

 Here is a configuration example for nginx:
 ```